-The cost impact on the District imposed by new students to be generated from new or expanded residential, commercial, and industrial development is greater than the maximum allowable fees.
-Each square foot of residential development creates a school facility cost of \$6.11 per square foot.
-Each square foot of commercial and industrial development creates a school facility cost ranging from \$0.05 to \$4.57 per square foot.
+The cost impact on the District imposed by new students to be generated from new or expanded residential and commercial/industrial development is greater than the maximum allowable fees.
+Each square foot of residential development creates a school facility cost of \$12.86 per square foot.
+Each square foot of commercial/industrial development creates a school facility cost ranging from \$0.05 to \$4.47 per square foot.
 The cost to provide additional school facilities exceeds the amount of residential and commercial/industrial fees to be generated directly and indirectly by residential construction.
 However, the District currently has a Level I Fee Sharing Agreement with the Oroville Union High School District.
-The High School District collects 40 percent of the Level I fee and the Elementary School District collect 60 percent of the fee.
-Therefore, the Pioneer Union Elementary School District is justified to collect \$2.87 (60 percent of \$4.79) per square foot of residential construction and \$0.47 (60 percent of \$0.78) per square foot of commercial/industrial construction, with the exception of mini storage.
+The High School District collects 40 percent of the Level I fee and the Elementary School District collects 60 percent of the fee.
+Therefore, the Pioneer Union Elementary School District is justified to collect \$3.10 (60 percent of \$5.17 per square foot of residential construction, with the exception of mini storage.
 The mini storage category of construction should be collected at the rate of \$0.05 per square foot.